-This is a difficult question because, even if we limit our potential exposures to the commonly used 3,000 chemicals (of the 80,000), if we mix a variety of foods that contain different chemicals, and then apply heat for cooking, the resultant chemical reaction may have breached the Generally Regarded as Sage (GRAS) rating from the FDA.
+This is a difficult question because, even if we limit our potential exposures to the commonly used 3,000 chemicals (of the 80,000), if we mix a variety of foods that contain different chemicals, and then apply heat for cooking, the resultant chemical reaction may have breached the Generally Regarded as Safe (GRAS) rating from the FDA.
 As such, it is almost impossible to “know” how they are affecting your health.
 See Beyond Symptoms

 In addition, a single chemical is rarely used alone.
 Most consumer products are a combination of myriad chemicals that may ultimately change the chemical properties and characteristics.
-This leads to even more difficulty for understanding or recognizing the potential for chemical sensitivities or resulting health problems.
+This leads to even more difficulty in understanding or recognizing the potential for chemical sensitivities or resulting health problems.